 Begin with the Animal Kingdom.
-Then, work your taxonomy chart dividing genus, and species.

-The students' taxonomy the example below, except
+Then, work your way down through the taxonomy chart dividing the animals by phylum, class, order, family, genus, and species.
+The students' taxonomy Web Will look similar to the example below, except that it will contain animal names.

-animal names.